risawitama/verbose-potato/README.md

-## Why did the m&m go to school?
-Because it wanted to be a Smartie!
+## The urge to sing the Lion King song is just a whim away.